igraph/usability-benchmarks/tasks/tasks.md

 Highlight (visualize) the minimum and maximum spanning trees in the karate club network using edge betweenness as the edge weights.

+## Clustering tree

+**Prerequisite:** Any hierarchical clustering method.

+Construct a rooted directed tree representing the hierarchical clustering obtained from a community detection method of your choice.
+The output should be a standard graph object.

 # Graph theory

 ## Vertex cover

+**Prerequisite:** Clique finder.

-Find a single minimum vertex cover of a graph.
+Find a single minimum vertex cover of a graph based on cliques.
+Do not use any built-in vertex cover function.

 Implementation hints: Every minimum vertex cover is a complement of a maximum independent vertex set.
 An independent vertex set is a clique in the complement graph.